The SC-AMP Summer Research Program

 - a citizen or legal resident of the United States

-- a USC or Midlands Tech student with a GPA of 3.0 or higher
+- a USC or Midlands Tech student with a GPA of 3.0 or higher in good academic standing

 - an undergraduate seeking a bachelor's degree in engineering, mathematics, natural sciences, computing or exercise science (the program does not permit majors in health professional fields, public health, psychology, etc.)